 2. Choose Realistic Levels

-Select the levels of your attributes in ways that make sense for the industry you operate in and the demographic you’re targeting.
+Choose attribute levels that align with your industry and target demographic.
+Ensure that these levels are relevant and practical for both your field and audience.
 If you are planning on setting affordable wristwatches, for example, you wouldn’t set a possible price attribute level at $1,000.

 3. Spend the Time to Do It Right

-Because of the large number of variables and considerations you have to deal with when designing a choice-based conjoint survey, it really pays to do your work thoroughly.
+Designing a choice-based conjoint survey involves numerous variables and considerations.
+Because of this complexity, it’s important to approach the task with thorough preparation and diligence.
 This means putting in your homework before you launch your survey, too, by researching your competitive landscape and potential customers.

 As we mentioned in step 1, preliminary research and smaller conjoint-based surveys can gauge the right levels and attributes to include in your “real” one.
 While it may seem like an additional investment of time and money, doing your homework before the big test always pays off.